-A province-wide recruitment process will take place as needed, facilitated by AHS Community Engagement & External Relations and in collaboration with the Chair and Council Coordinator.
+A province-wide recruitment process will take place as-needed, facilitated by AHS Community Engagement & External Relations and in collaboration with the Chair and Council Coordinator.
 As Council vacancies arise, recruitment will take place as outlined in Article 6.3(a) of the Bylaws.

-Members will be recruited to represent the diversity of the geographic area.
-Individuals with lived seniors health and continuing care system experience will be preferred over individuals who have a singular concern regarding seniors health and continuing care services, in keeping with the mandate of Council.
+Members will be recruited to represent the diversity of the population.
+Individuals with lived sexual and gender minority health system experience will be preferred over individuals with singular concerns about services, in keeping with the mandate of Council.